annahdo/exploring_directions/README.md

-# Exploring directions in hidden layer of LLMs
+# Exploring directions in hidden layers of LLMs

 We find concept directions in hidden layers of an LLM an use them for classification, activation steering and knowledge removal.